IowaDave/RTC-DS3231-Arduino-Interrupt/README.md

 For the alarm A1, the instructions in the DS3231 library would be:

 ```
-turnOffAlarm(1); // clear "enable" bit in register 0Eh
+turnOffAlarm(1); // clear the A1 enable bit in register 0Eh
-checkIfAlarm(1); // clear alarm flag bit in register 0Fh
+checkIfAlarm(1); // clear the A1 alarm flag bit in register 0Fh
-turnOnAlarm(1); // set enable bit in register 0Eh
+turnOnAlarm(1); // set the A1 enable bit in register 0Eh
 ```
 For alarm A2, simply change the parameter to 2.
 For example: ```checkIfAlarm(2); // clear A2 flag bit in register 0Fh```.

-Why would code writers choose to "check" an alarm that they know is not presently sending a signal?
+Why would code writers choose to "check" an alarm that they believe is not presently sending a signal?
 The reason is that the ```checkIfAlarm()``` function has a non-obvious side effect.
-It clears the alarm status flag.
+It clears the alarm flag bit.
 We use the function, ```checkIfAlarm()```, because it is the only one in the DS3231 library that performs the necessary operation.

 Think about it.
 For reasons to be explained below, The Arduino interrupt-sensing hardware needs the voltage on the DS3231's SQW pin to be HIGH prior to the moment when the alarm occurs.
 The alarm event changes two things inside the DS3231:
-1. It changes the voltage on the SQW pin to LOW.
+1. It reduces the voltage on the SQW pin to LOW.
 2. It sets an alarm flag bit.

 The SQW pin will remain LOW as long as that alarm flag bit remains set.
 While it remains LOW, the Arduino cannot sense any more alarms.
 The alarm flag bit must be cleared in order for the DS3231 to restore a HIGH voltage on its SQW alarm pin.
 Refer to the discussion of bits 1 and 0 in the "Status Register (0Fh)", on page 14 of the DS3231 datasheet.